 This STIP reflects the financial realities of the global pandemic and the significant loss of all sources of funds except federal funds.
 While federal funds increased with the three relief packages the State funds to match formula funds dramatically decreased.
 To continue with the program of projects MDOT had to use toll credits and shift federal funds to previously State funded projects wherever it was possible.
-This STIP's financial plan reflects the continuation of most of the previous projects but with a much greater reliance on federal funds and toll credits on previously State funded projects that were 80/20 split funded.
+As indicated by FHWA, "A State may earn toll credits when a toll authority uses toll revenues to build, improve, or maintain highways, bridges, or tunnels that serve the public purpose of interstate commerce.
+Once toll credits are earned and approved by FHWA, such toll credits can be applied towards the non-Federal share requirement for eligible projects."
+In Maryland, toll credits are generated through the Maryland Transportation Authority, which operates the tolled facilities in the State.
+The State Highway Administration uses these credits to lower the state funding share required to advance critical projects, with a focus on safety, state of good repair, and economic development.
+This STIP's financial plan reflects the continuation of most of the previous projects but with a much greater reliance on federal funds and toll credits on previously State funded projects and federal projects that were 80/20 split funded.